Close

 Is your baby eating solid foods and drinking breast milk or formula like a champ?
 Is she actually sitting at the dinner table and eating most of the same foods you are?
 If so, it is natural to wonder whether your baby can have the same cow’s milk the rest of your family is enjoying, and if so, when can she start having it?

 As a registered dietitian, I love encouraging families to feed their children dairy foods.
-Milk, cheese, and yogurt are great sources of high-quality protein, calcium, and phosphorus.
+Milk, cheese and yogurt are great sources of high-quality protein, calcium and phosphorus.
 However, experts in child development and nutrition have set guidelines for at what ages certain dairy foods should be introduced.
 In this article, I’ll share:

 • When you can begin introducing cow’s milk into your baby’s diet.